zibhub/GNDMS/installation-guide/index.md

 Testing your installation
 -------------------------

+*Please note: The below test describes the testing of the file transfer capabilities of GNDMS.
+To test the stage-in functionality click <a href='#testing_your_c3_installation'>here</a>.*

 The GNDMS contains a client application which tests some basic functionality to ensure your setup is ready to use.
 In order to run